yugr/sortcheck/README.md

 * SortChecker is not fully thread-safe yet
 * SortChecker is currently Linux-only (relies on LD\_PRELOAD)

-# TODO
+# Future plans

-Various TODOs are scattered all over the codebase.
+The tool only supports C now which rules out most of C++ code because it uses (inline) std::sort and std::binary_search (and other similar APIs).
+To check C++, we need a simple compile-time instrumentation.
+This would also help with inline implementations of bsearch in modern Glibc.

+It may also make sense to check other popular sorting APIs:
+* Berkeley DB's set\_bt\_compare, set\_dup\_compare, etc.
+* Glib2's g\_qsort\_with\_data and other users of GCompareFunc/GCompareDataFunc
+* Gnulib's gl\_listelement\_compar\_fn and friends
+* Libiberty's splay\_tree API
+* OpenSSL's objects.h API
+* etc.

-Here's the high-level stuff, sorted by priority:
+Here's less high-level stuff (sorted by priority):
-* check other popular sorters (g\_qsort\_with\_data in GLib and similar stuff in Gnulib, Libiberty)
+* do not report repetative errors for same comparison function
-* ensure that code is thread-safe
+* ensure that code is thread-safe (may need lot's of platform-dependent code...)
 * print complete backtrace rather than just address of caller (libunwind?)
-* do not report repetative errors for same comparison function
 * print array elements which triggered errors (i.e. hex dumps)
 * detect aborts when running comparison functions by intercepting SEGV?
-* resolve problems with AppArmor/SEL
+* other minor TODO/FIXME are scattered all over the codebase